The Bull’s Heads of Moldavia (Moldova)

 Very often, small blue-green spots and specks of colour show on the stamp, giving the print an unclean, sometimes even smudged appearance.

-The right toe of II in IIOPTO is long and points diagonally downwards.
+The left toe of II in IIOPTO is long and points diagonally downwards.

 The horns are elegantly curved, hatched on the left, with the tips pointing outwards.